Introduction to Prudence Concept in Accounting

 As per prudence, prospective income should not be recognized unless there are transactions (and not just events) that justify the certainty of the realization of revenue.
 This ensures that the revenue (so does the profits) are not overstated unduly without a base.

 For example, a company deals in the manufacture and sale of sanitizers.
 It is expected to receive a sales order from the federal government department and so a tender is submitted.
-As on the closing date, no tender is approved, no agreement is made, no manufacturing order is started, no advance is received, no supply arrangements are made for, etc. If you see, nothing has flourished till the end of the year.
+As of the closing date, no tender is approved, no agreement is made, no manufacturing order is started, no advance is received, no supply arrangements are made, etc. If you see, nothing has flourished till the end of the year.
 Thus, the company can not recognize that revenue unless the sale of sanitizers has actually started.

 2. Recognition of Expenses